EliasKramer/Leonardo/README.md

 * etc

 ### Some Details about the NNUE
-Another Project of mine is a neural network (https://github.com/EliasKramer/NeuroFox), which I managed to incorperate into this project.
+Another Project of mine is a neural network (https://github.com/EliasKramer/NeuroFox), which I incorperated into this project.
 The most important features of a NNUE (e.g. partial forward feeding) were implemented.
 The difference to other NNUEs is that it only takes pawn structure as input.
+This makes it a lot faster than a common NNUE, but it doesnt boost the elo that much.

+## Thoughts

+This project has probably a serious bug, because a Bot with these features should be in the range of 2700 elo